rafatuita/dashboard_wiki/Getting-started.md

 BrowserSync (9090)  ---> Dashboard backend (9091)  ---> Kubernetes API server (8080)

-## Building Dashboard for Production
+## Building Dashboard for production

 The Dashboard project can be built for production by using the following task: